-The Board adopted a written Code of Ethics on September 12, 2015.
+On October 4, 2024, the Board replaced the Code of Ethics adopted on September 12, 2015, with a new code of business conduct and ethics.
 The role of the Board is to oversee the conduct of the Company's business, to set corporate policy and to supervise Management, which is responsible for the day-to-day conduct of business.
 However, given the size of the Company, all material transactions are addressed at Board level.